esp-cpp/espp/components/tla2528/example/README.md

 and one channel of digital input from the TLA2528, set one channel of digital output, and print the data in CSV format using the `format` component.

+Note: `RAW` mode (no oversampling / `OversamplingRatio::NONE`) has been tested and shown to be working.
+Averaging / oversampling mode does not currently work.

 ## How to use example

 ### Hardware Required